microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Tab Search by Name/Title

 This is something that would be particularly nice to have, especially when there's a large list of tabs.
 You could be cycling through your thousands of tabs, trying to find the tab that's actually 456th in the list.

-A search box would be attached to the UI and the list of tabs that are presented would be filtered based on what the string is in the searchbox.
-We already have search being worked on [#605], so we could probably leverage some of that work for tab search.
+The command palette is specced to be able to filter through commands as a user types into its search box, so we might be able to be reuse that functionality to filter through tab titles!

 ### Tab Preview on Hover